techniccontroller/wordclock_esp8266/README.md

 ## Remark about the WiFi setup

-Regarding the Wifi setting, I have actually implemented two variants:
+Regarding the WiFi setting, I have actually implemented two variants:
 1. By default the WifiManager is activated.
 That is, the word clock makes the first time its own WiFi (should be called "WordclockAP").
-There you connect from a cell phone to `192.168.4.1`* and you can perform configuration of the WiFi settings conveniently as with a SmartHome devices (Very elegant 😊)
+There you connect from a cell phone to `192.168.4.1`* and you can perform the configuration of the WiFi settings conveniently as with a SmartHome devices (Very elegant 😊)
 2. Another (traditional) variant is to define the wifi credentials in the code (in secrets.h).
-    - For this you have to comment out lines 230 to 251 in the code of the file *wordclock_esp8266.ino* (/\* before and \*/ after)
+    - For this you have to comment out lines 230 to 251 in the code of the file *wordclock_esp8266.ino* (add /\* before and \*/ after)
-    - and comment out lines 257 to 305 (/\* and \*/ remove)
+    - and comment out lines 257 to 305 (remove /\* and \*/)
 (* default IP provided by the WifiMAnager library.)

-## Resetting the wifi
+## Resetting the WiFi configuration

-You can clear the stored wifi credentials and restart the wifi setup described above with these steps:
+You can clear the stored WiFi credentials and restart the WiFi setup described above with these steps:
 1. Open the settings panel in the web UI.
-2. Enable 'Reset Wifi' slider.
+2. Enable 'Reset WiFi' slider.
 3. Save settings.
 4. LED test should be performed.
 5. Disconnect and reconnect the power.
-Wifi credentials were removed.
-Setup should be restarted.
+WiFi credentials were removed.
+The setup should be restarted.
 Resetting the wifi credentials does not delete uploaded files.

 ## Remark about Logging

-The wordclock send continuously log messages to the serial port and via multicast UDP.
+The wordclock sends continuous log messages to the serial port and via multicast UDP.
 If you want to see these messages, you have to

 - open the serial monitor in the Arduino IDE (Tools -> Serial Monitor).
 The serial monitor must be set to 115200 baud.